jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-19.md

 In despotic governments, the people are infinitely happier where this management is established; witness Persia and China.
 The unhappiest of all are those where the prince farms out his sea-ports and trading cities.
 The history of monarchies abounds with mischiefs done by the farmers of the revenue.

 Incensed at the oppressive extortions of the publicans, Nero formed a magnanimous but impracticable scheme of abolishing all kinds of imposts.
 He did not think of managing the revenues by commissioners.
-Instead, he made four edicts=
+Instead, he made four edicts:

 1. The laws enacted against publicans, which had hitherto been kept secret, should be promulged
 2. that they sh ould exact no claims for above a year backward;